mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 * Select a regular playlist or crate, right-click with the mouse and select ``Add to Auto DJ`` from the mouse menu.
 This adds all tracks to Auto DJ.
-* While being in Auto DJ view, drag tracks from external file managers to the Auto DJ.
+* While being in Auto DJ view, drag tracks from external file managers to the Auto DJ icon in the sidebar.

 Playing tracks in Auto DJ
 -------------------------

-Now that you have loaded tracks into the Auto DJ playlist, you can activate Auto DJ by clicking the ``Enable Auto DJ`` button.
-The first tracks from your list are loaded into the decks and the playback starts.
-Mixxx will continue to automatically mix until the Auto DJ playlist is empty.
+Now that you have loaded tracks into the Auto DJ playlist, you can activate Auto DJ as follows:

-If you are done with Auto DJ, click the ``Disable Auto DJ`` button.
-You can then seamlessly continue with the live playing of your tracks.
+* Click on the ``Auto DJ`` icon in the sidebar to switch to the *Auto DJ* view
+* Click the ``Enable Auto DJ`` button
+* The first tracks from your list are loaded into the decks and the playback starts.
+* Mixxx will continue to automatically  mix until the Auto DJ playlist is empty.
+* Click the ``Disable Auto DJ`` button to stop the automatic mixing.